jshafto/app_academy_notes/w3_learning_objectives.md

     - `setTimeout` operates asynchronously in that the time is not exact, it's only a minimum, so you can _never_ guarantee its timing
     - all the synchronous code will execute before the async code executes
     - if you don't include a time, it's the same as passing in a 0. it still executes asynchronously, so it gets added to the queue immediately and then it gets executes once the call stack is empty
-    -if you store the output of `setTimeout`, you get this object back, and you can use that to cancel the timeout with `clearTimeout`
+    - if you store the output of `setTimeout`, you get this object back, and you can use that to cancel the timeout with `clearTimeout`
 ```javascript
 setTimeout(() => console.log("time's up!"), 1000);
 // any additional arguments will be passed to the function